dessalines/essays/routines.md

 Do 2-3 times per week.
 Don't work out too long, or you could wear down your joints, and feel drained the rest of the day.
 [Here's my routine with videos.](workout_routine.md)

-Get a fitness tracker like a Xiaomi Mi Band (They cost ~$30).
+Get a fitness tracker like a Xiaomi Mi Band (They cost ~$30), or Huawei Band.
 Besides useful notifications (turn off all your phone and device sounds, this thing vibrates your wrist for notifications you want), you can set it to continuously measure your heart rate.

 #### PAI